-Jacob Moore is a motivational speaker, wellness coach and the founder of NoStigmas, a social movement for mental health equality.
+Jacob Moore is a inspirational speaker, wellness coach and the founder of NoStigmas, a social movement for mental health equality.

 After losing his father to suicide at age six, Jacob grew up plagued by debilitating anxiety and depression.
 Ashamed, he became an expert at hiding his mental illness from those closest to him for over 20 years.
 This practice cost Jacob countless jobs, numerous relationships, his home and very nearly his life.
 Having hit rock bottom, he finally found support through the help of family and peer supporters.